 A survey of public opinion attracted 2,502 responses.
 The results showed that 57% of the public, 69% of businesses and 58% of market and event organisers support the creation of a public space following full or partial demolition of City Hall.

-The Council gave planning consent for the Square.
+The Council gave planning consent for a Civic Square.